Updated on March 28th, 2026 Posted In: Gardening Know How

 If you’re interested in all aspects of your garden privacy, then see my book, The Complete Guide to Garden Privacy, available as a Kindle ebook or a paperback in up to 13 countries.

-It’s also important to remember you don’t often need a whole row of trees.
+And DON’T plant a whole line of trees unless you need to.
 If only one neighbouring window can see directly into your garden, then you just need one tree, placed in the line of sight between your garden and that window.

 Here’s more about garden privacy and lines of sight.

-Pyrus calleyrana ‘Chanticleer’ – the privacy tree for small gardens
+Pyrus calleyrana ‘Chanticleer’ – the top privacy tree for small gardens

 Ornamental pear (Pyrus calleyrana ‘Chanticleer’) is often called the perfect privacy tree for small gardens.